IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 Note: If `useCookie` is updated, it will change where the identity is stored - i.e. if it is updated from `true` to `false`, the identity cookie will be removed, and will be moved to local storage.

+### Self Bootstrap

+Once the constructor has completed and the SDK has been put on the window object, the code will check local storage and cookie for a stored init config.
+If the config exists, `init()` will be automatically called, without having to explicitly call the function.
+This will also allow the public functions below, such as `getAdvertisingToken()` and `getIdentity()` to work without needing to explicitly call init previously.

 #### Errors